Suffer no more from dehydration signs and symptoms after reading this.

 - People with chronic illnesses.
 Those with kidney diseases take medications that may increase urine output.

 - Those who exercise or work under the sun.
-Sweat can’t evaporate and cool you quickly, leading to an increased body temperature and thirst.
+Sweat can’t evaporate and cool you quickly, leading to increased body temperature and thirst.

 What are the Dehydration Signs and Symptoms?